- Introduction and Overview

 - seminar presentations

-- audiovisual material including video
+- audio visual materials including video

 - small group discussions